TempestAethel/AuroraChronicles/Short Stories/Markdowns/The Needs We Carry.md

 # **The Needs We Carry**

 In the heart of the city, nestled among narrow lanes and towering buildings, lived **Isla** and **James**.
 They were the kind of couple that many admired—a perfect photograph on the outside, but within, a story was unfolding.
-A story of love, unspoken needs, and the quiet struggles every relationship faces.
+A story of love, of unspoken needs, and of the quiet struggles every relationship faces.

 ---